vzaidman/htz-frontend/packages/libs/htz-react-base/README.md

 You should do this before opening any pull request that contains code, for consistency.

+### flow
+Run the [Flow](flow.org/) typechecker.
+Initializes the package to use flow if not already initialized.
+For only initializing the package without running any checks, run with the `--no-run` flag

 ### lint

 Lint code in the current directory with [ESLint](https://eslint.org/).
 See